 - Monthly (M1)

-The smaller chart time frame you switch to, the closer you look into price action.
-It is like you are zooming in the chart.
-Let’s say you are looking at an H4 chart like the one above.
-When you switch to the H1 chart, you will have four times more candles.
-Each H4 period crushes into four H1 candles.
+The smaller the time frame you use, the closer you look into the price action of the asset.
+It’s like you are zooming into the chart.
+Let’s say you are looking at an H4 chart like the one shown above.
+When you switch to the H1 chart, you will have 4 times more candles.
+Each H4 candle period expands into 4 H1 candles.

 Now, let’s get back to the H4 chart.
-Let’s say you switch to a D1 chart, where each candle equals to 24 hours.
-Every six H4 candles groups into a single D1 candle.
-You will feel like you are zooming out the chart.
+Let’s say you switch to a daily or D1 chart, where each candle represents 24 hours.
+Every 6 H4 candles group into a single D1 candle.
+You will feel like you are zooming out of the price action as you increase the time period of your candlestick chart.

 Single Candle Pattern

-A single candle pattern involves only one candlestick.
+A single candle pattern involves only 1 candlestick.
 The more famous single candle patterns are:

-- The whole Hammer family, which includes the hammer, Inverted hammer, hanging man, and shooting star
+- Hammers: the hammer, inverted hammer, hanging man and shooting star

 - Spinning top